Beat bullying

 • When your property is damaged in some way.

-• Someone threatens you with violence, rape, or death.
+• If someone threatens you with violence, rape, or death.

 • Outing someone as gay or bi could be considered hate crime.

 • When the bullying becomes stalking.
-“A good indication of this is contacting the victim in multiple ways, e.g. at school, social media, and showing up where they are – it demonstrates you’re being specifically targeted,” says Jennifer.
+“A good indication of this is contacting the victim in multiple ways, e.g. at school, social media, and showing up where they are – it demonstrates you’re being specifically targeted,” Jennifer tells us.

-• If the bully makes a concentrated effort to make you isolated.
-For example, by spreading rumours or intimidating others into not associating with you – this would constitute as harassment or stalking.
+• If the bully makes a concentrated effort to isolate you from your friends.
+For example, by spreading rumours or intimidating others into not associating with you.
+This would constitute harassment or stalking.

 So, legally what can I do if I’m being bullied?

-Sometimes just the threat of legal charges can scare a bully off.
+Sometimes just the threat of legal charges can be enough to scare a bully off.
 Jennifer talks us through the process.
-“The age of criminal responsibility is 10, so you or your parents have a right to press charges against your bully.
-The police can be reluctant to do this, but it’s your right as a victim,” she says.
+“The age of criminal responsibility is 10, so you or your parents can press charges against your bully.
+The police are often reluctant to do this, but it’s your right as a victim,” she says.

-Pressing charges doesn’t mean any legal action will be taken, but it will go on your bully’s police record.
+Pressing charges doesn’t mean it’s certain that any legal action will be taken, but it’ll go on your bully’s police record.
 Our article about Victim Support talks you through the process of reporting a crime here.

 Coping with memories of childhood bullying

 Being bullied can lead to stress, anxiety, depression, and self-harm.
-It can seem easier to repress bad memories of bullying than face them, but pushing problems deeper down doesn’t make them go away.
+We understand that it can seem easier to repress bad memories of bullying than face them.
+But pushing problems deeper down doesn’t make them go away.
+In fact, it just allows them to grow bigger and cut deeper.

-Start by opening up to a close friend or family member – or even by writing your feelings down.
-You may find that simply sharing your bad memories in a kind and supportive environment is enough to help you move on.
-Often, opening up to a friend can help them realise just how much support you need.
+Start by opening up to a close friend or family member – or even just writing your feelings down.
+You may find that simply sharing that pain in a kind and supportive environment is the thing you need to help you move on.
+Often, opening up to a friend can open their eyes to what you’re going through.

 If this is the case, counselling may be the best route forward – you can talk to your GP about a referral, or contact the British Association of Counselling and Psychotherapy.
-Alternatively, you can talk to someone anonymously through a helpline such as Samaritans or Saneline.
+Alternatively, you can talk to someone anonymously through a helpline such as Samaritans (on 116 123) or BullyingUK (on 0808 800 2222).
+Supportline also offers confidential emotional support for a range of problems by email, phone and post.

 Next Steps